A Day in Suzdal – Vegan Trekker Travel Guide

 If you are visiting Moscow on a holiday you have to plan a day in Suzdal as well.
 Before you consider buying a $500 trip to spend a day in Suzdal, read my article on make a return trip to Suzdal from Moscow in just $30.

 Suzdal is a beautiful historic town on the famous Golden Ring that surrounds Moscow.
 It is situated on the calm and beautiful Kamenka River.
 Suzdal was once the capital of the Russian principality back in the 12th century.
 Interestingly, at that time Moscow was just a small settlement.
 Today Suzdal is one of the smallest, but most interesting towns in the Golden Ring.
 It is so small that only around 10,000 people call it their home.
 Suzdal lies 25 km north of Vladimir, an industrial hub and a part of the Golden Ring.

 In 1864 Trans Siberian Railway was being laid down across Russia.
 The planners back then decided to pass it through the town of Vladimir instead of Suzdal.
 This resulted in Vladimir becoming a much bigger city and Suzdal skipping any 20th-century development.
 Today Suzdal has almost no industry other than tourism.
 It is like an open-air museum hosting kremlin, churches and monasteries dating back to 10th t0 12th centuries.
 This makes Suzdal one of the most significant stops on the Golden Ring in my opinion.

 Reasons to spend a day in Suzdal

-- Spending entire vacation in Moscow or St. Petersburg is not a true Russian experience
+- Spending an entire vacation in Moscow or St. Petersburg is not a true Russian experience

 - Experiencing Russian culture and history